mmondics/aiops-z/README.md

     ![instana-analytics-6](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-6.png)

-    And again, we confirm that the payment service in OpenShift is the root cause of these Incidents.
+    Again you can confirm that the payment service in OpenShift is the cause of these Incidents.
 At this point we would want to look at our Kubernetes YAML definitions and the python code that was containerized and is running this microservice.
 For the sake of this demonstration, we know that the error is caused by an intentional bug built into the load generator which is attempting to access a payment endpoint that does not exist.

 ### Instana Wrap-up

 You should now have a better understanding of Instana observability, how to use the platform, and the IBM Z data and metrics it can observe.
-The deep and broad observability provided by Instana set the stage for other IBM solutions to **use that data** to make AI-driven insights around application performance and problem remediation.
+The observability provided by Instana set the stage for other IBM solutions to **use that data** to make AI-driven insights around application performance and problem remediation.

 ## Turbonomic

 ### Overview of Turbonomic Application Resource Management

-Turbonomic is IBM's solution for Application Resource Management (ARM) of cloud and on-premises environments.
+Turbonomic is IBM's solution for Application Resource Management (ARM) for both cloud and on-premises environments.

 Application Resource Management is a top-down, application-driven approach that continuously analyzes applications' resource needs and generates fully automatable actions to ensure applications always get what they need to perform.
 It runs 24/7/365 and scales with the largest, most complex environments.